CemTunaboylu/fhe_dsl/README.md

 // At this point, c1 and c2 constant nodes are not in the circuit anymore and compilation is successful because context has a compilation mode that allows such optimizations.
 ```

-## Algebraic simplifications
+### Algebraic simplifications

-### Reuse-driven reassociation
+#### Reuse-driven reassociation

 This is a simplified version of LLVM's or GCCs reassociation pass.
-Since our circuits currently are simpler (no control-flow trickery yet), ours is a lot simpler but has the same base.
+Since our circuits currently are simpler (no control-flow trickery yet), ours is a lot simpler but has the same idea.

-The idea is that if we have an operation instruction that has an already computed sub-expression (it must be an Op node that is of the same kind and the operation has to be associative and commutative), thus we reuse that to eliminate unnecessary operations.
-The algorithm has subtle points which are explained in detail below.
+If we have an operation instruction that has an already computed sub-expression (it must be an Op node that is of the same kind and the operation has to be associative and commutative), we reuse that to eliminate unnecessary operations.
+The algorithm has subtle points which are explained in wiki.

 ```rust
 let x = a+b;